 Let's look at grapevines in more detail.
 Those who have grown grapes for many years, usually do a lot of pruning.
 Most of the fruit of the grapevine is carried by the new growth.
-So every year in the fall, growers prune their vines back to the main stalk leaving just buds in strategic places for new growth.
+So, every year in the fall, growers prune their vines back to the main stalk leaving just buds in strategic places for new growth.
 This way, the maximum new growth appears every year - and the maximum fruit.
 So long as the root system is healthy, the vine will replace everything that has been pruned away early in the new season.
 It's common in the spring for branches to grow a foot every week.

 There is a similar relationship between Christ and us.
 Jesus is the true vine and God the Father is the vinedresser (John 15:1).
 Every branch that bears fruit, the Father prunes that it may bear more fruit (John 15:2).
 This is the action of the Cross in our lives.
 On the other hand, branches that don't bear fruit, He takes them away (John 15:2).
 Branches that don't bear fruit sounds like faith without works.
-A third category is branches that don't abide in the vine (John
+A third category is branches that don't abide in the vine (John 15:6); these are cast out, wither and are thrown into the fire.
+This may be a reference to heretics throughout the ages whose teachings do not last and whose end is Perdition.

-4 Athanasius of Alexandria, Four Discourses Against the Arians, II, xxii, 74.
+&lt;sup>4 Athanasius of Alexandria, Four Discourses Against the Arians, II, xxii, 74.